COVID Mitigation Plans

 Steps we have taken in preparation for the reopening of our campus:

-Purchased multiple high-end Hepa Filters for every room (capable of scrubbing Covid and its variants from the air)
+Purchased multiple high-end Hepa Filters for every room (capable of scrubbing COVID-19 and its variants from the air).

-Installed Hi-Def Cameras/Mics in our classrooms to facility classroom/online learning
+Installed Hi-Def Cameras/Mics in our classrooms to facilitate classroom/online learning.

 How our on-campus testing will work: